canonical/snapd/docs/rest.md

 ## Authentication

 Authentication over the unix socket is delegated to UNIX ACLs.
-At this point only root can connect to it; later, regular user access is not implemented yet, but should be able to once `SO_PEERCRED` is supported to determine privilege levels.
+At this point only root can connect to it; regular user access is not implemented yet, but should be doable once `SO_PEERCRED` is supported to determine privilege levels.

 ## Responses